PC-FSU/transformer_from_scratch/readme.md

 # Attention is all you need

-I try to follow this [tutorial](https://youtu.be/ISNdQcPhsts) to implement attention is all you need [paper](https://arxiv.org/abs/1706.03762).
+I try to follow this [tutorial](https://youtu.be/ISNdQcPhsts) to implement "Attention is all you need" [paper](https://arxiv.org/abs/1706.03762).
 For original work please refer to the link provided above.

 ## Project Files